0v3rride/pypsexec/README.md

 1. Added a protected field named share that would allow the user to specify any share on the remote host to drop the PAexec payload into in which they have access to due to misconfiguration, weak credentials, etc.

 2. Modified the lines that create the accompanying service.
-The service that is create is required to allow for remote code execution to take place and should point to the same directory where the PAexec executable is located based on user input from point 1.
+The service that is created is required to allow for remote code execution to take place and should point to the same directory where the PAexec executable is located based on user input from point 1.
 The lines that create the service are located in the create_service method under the Client class in the client.py module.

 The problem with point 2 is that it's difficult to determine the absolute path of non-default share.
 Where as default shares like ADMIN$, C$ or sometimes Users have predefined, or well-known absolute paths in the file system like C:\Windows for ADMIN$, C:\ for C$ or C:\Users for Users.